rprakashg/blog/posts/installing-rhel-using-ipmi.md

 archived: false
 ---

 In this post, I’ll walk through how to perform a fully automated and unattended install of **Red Hat Enterprise Linux (RHEL)** on a bare-metal server **remotely using the IPMI web interface**.
 For readers who are not familiar with IPMI, IPMI stands for integrated platform management interface.
-Its am open standard for hardware management.
+Its an open standard for hardware management.
 I've long been wanting to write about this but finally getting to it now.

 For this demonstration, we’ll install RHEL on an **Advantech ECU579** server.
 This system is equipped with an **ASPEED 2500 BMC** chip and supports **IPMI 2.0** over the onboard LAN interface.